 (H) The department shall open the application period on the first day of February prior to the first day of July of the school year for which a scholarship is sought.
-Not later than forty-five days after an applicant submits to the department of education and workforce a completed application, the department shall determine whether that applicant is eligible for a scholarship and notify the applicant whether or not the applicant is eligible.
-The department shall award a scholarship to each student with an approved application.
-However, for any application submitted on or after the fifteenth day of October of the school year for which the scholarship is sought, the department shall prorate the amount of the awarded scholarship based on how much of the school year remains after the date of the student's enrollment in the private school.
+Not later than forty-five days after an applicant submits to the department of education a completed application, the department of education shall determine whether that applicant is eligible for a scholarship and notify the applicant whether or not the applicant is eligible.
+The department of education shall award a scholarship to each student with an approved application.
+However, for any application submitted after the beginning of the school year, the department of education shall prorate the amount of the awarded scholarship based on how much of the school year remains.

 Available Versions of this Section

 - September 29, 2013 – House Bill 59 - 130th General Assembly [ View September 29, 2013 Version ]